Bewdley, Ontario: History

-The area was inhabited by native settlers before the town's foundation.
+The area was inhabited by the Mississauga Anishinaabeg prior to the town's foundation.
 The first land grant was in 1794 to Nellie Grant, the daughter of a colonial administrator.
-The early local name for Bewdley was Black's Landing, named for local tavern owner William Black.
+Bewdley originated in the 1820s as Black's Landing, named for local tavern owner William Black.
 Early on, there were sawmills which drove settlement in the area.

-William Bancks came to the area in 1833 and tried to organize the creation of a gentlemen's colony and a sawmill.
+The development of Bewdley is mostly credited to William Banks, who purchased several lots in 1831.
+He then laid out residential plots for a village he named Bewdley after is home town in Worcestershire, England.

-The town is known for its monument to Joseph M. Scriven, writer of "What a Friend We Have in Jesus".
+The town is known for its monument to Joseph M. Scriven, writer of the hymn "What a Friend We Have in Jesus".
 He preached upon the village streets around the 1860s, and is buried nearby.

+Community

+The Bewdley Community Centre is located in Bewdley and contains an arena, meeting rooms and halls, one baseball diamond, and an outdoor multi-purpose court.
+Also located at the Bewdley Community Centre is the Bewdley Public Library which operates as a satellite branch of the Cobourg Public Library.

+Optimist Park is a waterfront park located on the southwest shore of Rice Lake.
+There is a play structure and picnic tables available.
+It is located near the Bewdley Docks which is a popular spot for water recreation activities such as boating and fishing.

+Bewdley has a fire station run by the Township of Hamilton Fire Department.
+The station protects the northwest corner of Hamilton Township.